rune/rune/docs/docs/move-to-dusk.md

 # Manual Conversion

+If you've built your game without a Dusk template then follow the next sections to update your project.

 ## Module Dependencies

 Dusk comes with a set of updated modules.
 In your `package.json` update the following: